 Here you can find an option called the Previous version of Windows.
 You need to click the corresponding Go back button.

-Next, it asks you to explain why you are downgrading your operating system to Windows 10.
+Next, it asks you to explain why you are downgrading your operating system build.
 You can select any checkbox according to your wish and click the Next button.

 At one point, it asks you to search for available updates for Windows 11.
 You can click the No, thanks button on your screen.
 At last, you can find an option called Go back to earlier build.

 You need to click on this button.
-Once done, your computer will restart a couple of times automatically and start installing Windows 10.
+Once done, your computer will restart a couple of times automatically and start installing the earlier Windows 11 build.